 It's a fact of life that sometimes parents just can't get along and make decisions regarding the best interests of their children.
 If the parents cannot agree to a parenting plan, they may have to go to trial in a Washington State Family Court, and have a judge decide the matter for them.
 The judge's decision will be final.

 The basics of Washington child custody laws are listed in the following table, with links to additional articles.
 See FindLaw's Child Custody section, including How Child Custody Decisions Are Made to learn more.

 |Code Section||26.10.100 et seq.|

 |Joint Custody an Option?||Yes|

 |Child's Own Wishes Considered?||Yes|

 Note: State laws are constantly changing -- contact a Washington child custody attorney or conduct your own legal research to verify the state law(s) you are researching.

 Washington Child Custody Laws: Related Resources

-Learning more about Washington's family laws, particularly those relating to child custody, can be quite confusing.
-If you are dealing with a child custody matter, you'll want the best legal representation on your side to help you in your efforts to act in the best interests of your child.
-Want to learn more?
-Start now with a free Washington family law attorney match.
+Learning more about Washington's family laws, particularly those relating to child custody, can often lead you to even more legal questions.
+If you're dealing with a child custody matter in Washington, it's a good idea to consult with a local child custody lawyer who can help you in your efforts to act in the best interests of your child.

 Contact a qualified attorney.